 Climatic Data

 A high-resolution oxygen-isotope (∂18O) record calibrated to the standard geomagnetic polarity time scale (GPTS) were extracted from the literature (Zachos et al., 2001).
 This data was originally culled from deep-sea core isotope records from 40 different sites around the world spanning from present day to 65Ma.
 Since isotopic values do not vary significantly by site, it is appropriate to use the combined dataset as a proxy for global climate change.
-This record provides a proxy for global climatic shifts that can in turn affect various regions through a network of complex environmental interactions.
+This record provides a proxy for global temperature shifts that can in turn affect various regions through a network of complex environmental interactions.

 Measures of mean, standard deviation (sd) and slope of the ∂18O record were calculated for a given span of time, referred to as intervals.
 All analyses were repeated separately for each interval: 1My, 400Ky, and 200Ky.
 For example, if a species appeared at 2Ma, that species’ biological variables would each be correlated with each climatic measure (i.e. mean, sd and slope) over the course of 2.0-3.0Ma (1My interval), then 2.0-2.4Ma (400k interval), and then 2.0-2.2Ma (200Ky interval).
 The 400Ky and 200Ky intervals correspond to periodic cycles of orbital (Figure X) (Potts, 1998a; Zachos et al., 2001).
 1My intervals were also investigated in an attempt to capture a large number of climatic events per unit, which may be related gradual long-term evolutionary changes in certain taxa (Foley, 1994).